DorianVolt/WebProject/READ_ME.txt

-This project was done by Dorian Volpe and Sanchez Hugo (w/ help from Théo Martinet).
+This project was done by Dorian Volpe and Sanchez Hugo .
 L2 Info, Group n°2.